Slow start hurts Packers in a loss to Mankato West - Austin Daily Herald

 “We were talking before the game about how we don’t know how much time we have left,” Austin interim head coach Jamie Mauseth said.
 “We just wanted to have fun, communicate and play with some energy.”

-Kennedy Bell had two kills and 10 digs for the Packers, who have tried to make the most of their time on the court.
+Bell had two kills and 10 digs for the Packers, who have tried to make the most of their time on the court.

 “Even though we are having a tough season this year, we are doing the best that we can,” Bell said.
 “It’s pretty tough because our season could be over any day.
 I thought tonight we were on the floor a lot trying our best.”